 Start on the east side at Luna Bakery, a specialty spot where nearly everything is made in-house with seasonal ingredients.
 Luna’s serves up a robust AM selection of paninis, crepes and egg dishes, so there’s something for everyone (even if you’re gluten-free).

 Luna is located near Coventry Village, a Cleveland Heights neighborhood that’s home to a quirky collection of walkable shops.
 After getting your retail on, pay a visit to nearby Cain Park, a performing arts park where you’re likely to stumble upon a live concert at the outdoor amphitheater.
 Or, head down Mayfield Road to scope the history and architectural glory that is Lake View Cemetery.

 With one of the best patios in the city, French restaurant L’Albatros Brasserie is a must for lunch.
 Order up a fantastic rosé while you nosh on pate, fromage and their elegant pizzas, or a heartier meal like cassoulet or duck confit.

 Leave your faux-French Riviera for the glistening waterfront along Lake Erie.
-Take a short drive down to the Rock and Dock at North Coast Harbor in Downtown Cleveland to rent paddleboats, jet skis, kayak and paddle boards for a really unique way to experience Lake Erie (and scope some serious skyline views of the city, too).
+Take a short drive down to Great Lakes Watersports by Music Box Supper Club in The Flats to rent a kayak or pontoon boat for a unique way to experience Lake Erie and the Cuyahoga River (and scope some serious skyline views of the city, too).

 NOTE: Our itineraries are created by authors who absolutely adore Cleveland.
 For those scheduling travel plans throughout Cleveland, be sure to check hours and availability at these recommended locations.
 After all, we don’t want you to miss a minute of the fun.